gene-git/Arch-mkpkg/README.md

 The packager is responsible for making the list of those trigger packages which are appropriate.

-The preferred way to provide the list of these trigger packages is by using the PKGBUILD variable *mkpkg_depends*.
-However, if that is not provided, then mkpkg defaults to using the *makedepends* variable.
+The best way to provide the list of these trigger packages is by using the PKGBUILD variable *mkpkg_depends*

-As discussed below the latter is quite likely a bit too conservative and it may miss things that should be there.
-The fall through to using *makedepends* only occurs When *mkpkg_depends* variable is absent.
+  - *mkpkg_depends* lists those packages which trigger a rebuild whenever the install date is more recent than the last build time.
+If the item is a package name then this is strictly time based.
+However, this can also be followed by a semantic version requirement.
+    This can be an explicit version or a key word such as *major* which would then only trigger rebuild when the major version of that package was greater than that at the last build.
+    More details are found below.

 mkpkg provides a mechanism to rebuild a package whenever any one of of the trigger packages is newer than the last time the package was built, even if the tool itself is otherwise up to date.